dino0320/dino0320.github.io/docs/_posts/programming/ruby/installing-ruby-on-windows/en/2025-07-08-installing-ruby-on-windows-en.md

 ## 1. Download RubyInstaller
 Download RubyInstaller from [here](https://rubyinstaller.org/downloads/).
 Choose the WITH DEVKIT version if you need the DevKit, or WITHOUT DEVKIT if not.
-In this guide, we’ll use the recommended WITH DEVKIT version.
+In this guide, we'll use the recommended WITH DEVKIT version.

 ![Recommended Version of RubyInstaller WITH DEVKIT](/assets/images/programming/ruby/installing-ruby-on-windows-en/image1.png "Recommended Version of RubyInstaller WITH DEVKIT")

 DevKit is the MSYS2 toolchain required for building native C/C++ extensions for Ruby.
-It’s also needed for frameworks like Ruby on Rails.
+It's also needed for frameworks like Ruby on Rails.
 Below is an excerpt from the [RubyInstaller for Windows](https://rubyinstaller.org/downloads/) page:

 > MSYS2 is required in order to build native C/C++ extensions for Ruby and is necessary for Ruby on Rails.
 Moreover it allows the download and usage of hundreds of Open Source libraries which Ruby gems often depend on.